ipalopezhentsev/ipalopezhentsev.github.io/_includes/about_template.md

 ### My interests are:
 * Java
 * C#
+* Server side development
 * Functional programming
 * Performance optimisation
 * Automated tests
 * Dependency injection
-* Other modern programming techniques & libraries.
+* Modern programming techniques & libraries.

 I will be using this blog for sharing interesting stuff I've come across, as long as it fits categories above.